-“Favourite Avian Questions” – with answers provided by Nick Dixon, our resident raptor expert with more than 20 years’ experience studying the St Michael’s Peregrine Falcons.
+“Favourite Avian Questions” – with answers provided by Nick Dixon, Devon Raptor Expert with more than 20 years’ experience studying the St Michael’s Peregrine Falcons, and Richard W. Parker, Archeologist, Architectural Historian and St Michael’s Building Group lead.

 - When was St Michael’s Church, Mount Dinham, built?